CoreLathe/Armature-7_Traces/trace_analysis_protocol.md

 unresolved, exit via explicit [Non-terminating] flag or regroup to parent assumption.

-Recursion Check (Depth limit: 2nd-order)
+Recursion Check (Depth limit: 3rd-order)
 Audit the trace's self-monitoring.
 If it claims to "check its work," verify dimensional analysis follows, not merely the phrase.
 If it declares "high confidence," verify calibration against grounding depth.

-Hard stop: Third-order recursion (monitoring the monitor's monitor) indicates bootstrap failure.
-Halt and flag [Void]—infinite regress requires external validation.

 Deliverable
 Classify: